4 New Square’s commercial litigation networking breakfast provided a useful forum to…

 George is a member of a number of arbitration related bodies and has also written on this subject and provides case law updates to various journals.

-He also accepts instructions to sit as arbitrator and has sat in LCIA, ICC, ICAC and ad hoc arbitrations as sole arbitrator and co-arbitrator.
+He also accepts instructions to sit as arbitrator and has sat as sole arbitrator and co-arbitrator.

 A flavour of George’s recent work and experience is provided by the following:

 In addition, George regularly speaks at international arbitration events and conferences.
-Recent examples include:
+Please speak to his clerk for enquiries.

-“He inspires a lot of confidence in clients and he’s very efficient and skilled.” – Chambers & Partners, 2023
+“He inspires a lot of confidence in clients and he’s very efficient and skilled.” – Chambers & Partners

 “A very solid, charming advocate and a very decent guy.”
 “He is effective and to the point.”
-“A robust and pugnacious barrister, and he’s very good with clients.” – Chambers & Partners, 2022
+“A robust and pugnacious barrister, and he’s very good with clients.” – Chambers & Partners

 “George is very commercially aware and properly explores the needs of the client.
 He is calm under pressure and has a significant intellect which, combined with charm, makes him a formidable opponent.
 A pleasure to work with.”
-“George is incredibly bright and very commercial.” – Chambers & Partners, 2023
+“George is incredibly bright and very commercial.” – Chambers & Partners

 George has particular experience of acting for and against accountants and auditors, financial services professionals, insurance brokers & agents, actuaries, barrister, solicitors and surveyors.
 He also has good experience of disciplinary claims and tribunals.